Tithing: Fact, Fiction, or Fraud?

 How can a person who professes to be a follower of Jesus Christ and his heavenly Father have a selfish attitude?
 A generous, giving, and sharing attitude is a godly character trait, which anyone who professes to be one of the Father's elect children should be perfecting as one grows in the grace and knowledge of God the Father and Jesus Christ.

-In the Bible, there are many examples of how to give to and share with the church, the work of the church, the ministry, fellow Christians, and others.
+In the biblical record, there are many examples of how to give to and share with the church, the work of the church, the ministry, fellow Christians, and others.
 But, how do we give the ultimate gift to God the Father and Jesus Christ?
 What is the gift that they earnestly desire with all their being?

 First, one must know what gift is desired.
 A clue can be found by examining the things that God wants to give those whom he has called to salvation.
 He says he wants to give eternal life.
 He says through the apostle Paul:

-"Eye has not seen, nor ear heard, neither has it entered into the heart of man, the things which God has prepared for them that love him" (1.Cor.2:9 KJV).
+"Eye has not seen, nor ear heard, neither has it entered into the heart of man, the things which God has prepared for them that love him (1.Cor.2:9 KJV).
 See also Isa.64:4.

 In the parable of the sheep and goats (Matt.25:34), Jesus says, "Come you blessed of my Father inherit the kingdom prepared for you from the foundation of the world."
 It is clear from these and many other scriptures that God the Father and Jesus Christ want to share eternity with those called to salvation.